 Assuming the tenant permits Sunday open houses and private showings, there won’t be any real issues when showing the property to prospective buyers.
 A well-organized apartment will be easier to take listing photos and display the unit in the best possible light.
 If the tenant is unresponsive and requires too much notice for appointments, the tenant may significantly jeopardize marketing efforts.

-Buying and selling with a tenant in place or not?
+Buying a property with a tenant in place or not?
 The answer depends.
-For an investment property, it is sometimes safer to purchase a property with a tenant in place.
-The buyer won’t take any vacancy risk post-closing.
-Of course, it only makes sense to buy a property with an existing tenant if that tenant has a “market rate” lease, and they have been paying rent on time.
+For an investment property, it is sometimes safer to purchase a property with a tenant, and the buyer won’t take any vacancy risk post-closing.
+Of course, it only makes sense to buy a property with an existing tenant if that tenant has a “market rate” lease and they have been paying rent on time.